<?xml version="1.0" encoding="UTF-8"?>

 <burial_date>Tue, 30 Nov -0001</burial_date>

-He is ... <a href="https://amoscarvelli.com/funerals/obituaries/william-lee-wright/2436/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>
+David ... <a href="http://amoscarvelli.com/funerals/obituaries/david-wayne-lindsey/2455/">Continue reading <span class="meta-nav">&#8594;</span></a>]]></description>

 Expressions of sympathy may be extended to the family at www.amoscarvelli.com.
 A service of Amos Carvelli Funeral Home.